Andre601/AdvancedServerList/docs/getting-started/index.md

     ----

-    AdvancedServerList supports the use of placeholder from PlaceholderAPI in all its text options, excluding the `condition` option.
+    AdvancedServerList supports the use of placeholder from PlaceholderAPI in all its text options, except for the `condition` option.

     ----